avajs/eslint-plugin-ava/docs/rules/use-t-well.md

 Prevent the use of unknown assertion methods and the access to members other than the assertion methods and `.context`, as well as some known misuses of `t`.

 This rule is partly fixable.
-It can fix most misspelled assertion method names and incorrect usages of `.skip`.
+It can fix most misspelled assertion method names, suggest AVA equivalents for common assertion names from other test frameworks (tape, Jest, node:assert), and fix incorrect usages of `.skip`.

 ## Examples